Skip to main content

 tcb app info

-View details of the specified application (status, version, access domain, etc.).
+View details of a specific app (status, version, access domain, etc.).

 tcb app info <serviceName> [options]